 Nick is excited to hand the reins of Harbor Camps over to Umut Dursun in 2022 while Nick stays at camp to support Umut.
 Nick started Camp Aranu’tiq in 2009, and its overarching organization, Harbor Camps, in 2014.
 Beginning in 1993, Nick was a camper, CIT, bunk counselor, and member of camp leadership at a private camp in Maine.
 He now has over a decade of experience running camps and is a member of the New Hampshire Camp Directors’ Association.
 Nick works year-round on all facets of Harbor Camps.
 He is also a PhD candidate at Brandeis University and in 2012 he authored Transgender 101: A Simple Guide to a Complex Issue.
 Nick holds a master’s degree in social work from Boston College.
 He has a deep personal interest in helping transgender youth to be themselves.
-In the “off-season,” Nick lives in the Boston area with his wife, Erika, their baby daughter Rebecca, and their two dogs, all of whom join him at camp in New Hampshire for the summer.
+In the “off-season,” Nick lives in the Boston area with his wife, Erika, their toddler Rebecca, and their two dogs, all of whom join him at camp in New Hampshire for the summer.

 Steve has been with Harbor Camps since 2014.
 Steve has been a camp ranger for over 15 years, six of which were on our current property with the previous owners.
 He has worked for the Boy Scouts and the Girl Scouts.
 Steve is an avid fisherman and enjoys all outdoor activities.
 He and his wife Lisa live at camp year-round, where he manages all 116 acres and our ongoing projects on the property.
 He has three grown children, Josh, Aly, and Brandon.
 Steve feels strongly that camp is something all children deserve to experience.

 Our assistant directors have been integral parts of Camp Aranu’tiq since its founding in 2009.